 From the period from 2015 to 2016, Greece experienced an unprecedented influx of migrants and refugees fleeing war and deprivation in their home countries in the Middle East and south Asia, or in search of a better and safer life in the EU.
 The closure of the border between the former Yugoslav Republic of Macedonia and Greece in early March 2016 left thousands of refugees and migrants stranded in Greece – often without adequate accommodation, healthcare, and access to education.

-The overall humanitarian situation of refugees and migrants on the mainland has improved over recent months.
+The overall humanitarian situation of refugees and migrants on the mainland has substantially improved over months.
 The situation on the islands is challenging as migrants and refugees arriving on the islands after 20 March 2016 have to stay there until a decision on their asylum application has been taken.

 The Commission's flagship initiative under the EU Emergency Support Instrument is the 'Emergency Support to Integration & Accommodation' (ESTIA) programme that helps refugees and their families rent urban accommodation, and provides them with cash assistance.
 The total of emergency support to Greece through the ESTIA programme since its announcement in 2017 amounts to €304 million.